-For all production and remixing enquiries please contact: firstname.lastname@example.org
+I don't really check the messages on soundcloud, so for all questions, production, and remixing enquiries please contact: firstname.lastname@example.org

 For everything else drop me a line, hope your feeling the music!
 Blame